Sokkeldirektoratet

 Information about measurement in the annual status report

-The annual status report pursuant to Section 47 of the Petroleum Regulations shall, to the extent necessary, contain information about measurement, measuring systems and allocation, cf. Section 35 of the Resource Regulations.
+The annual status report for fields in production pursuant to Section 47 of the Petroleum Regulations shall, to the extent necessary, contain information about measurement, measuring systems and allocation, cf. Section 35 of the Resource Regulations.

 Each year, the licensee shall submit uncertainty budgets for CO2 tax measurements to the Norwegian Offshore Directorate pursuant to Section 15.
-The uncertainty budget for each measurement period shall be submitted by 1 March the following year.
+Uncertainty budgets for each measurement period shall be submitted by 1 March the following year.

 Other information